fracosfr/ip-changer/docs/languages.md

 # Languages
-IP Changer support multilanguage, you can create your language file or use a language file present in the repository.
+IP Changer supports multilanguage, you can create your own language file or use a language file present in the repository.

-The language files are ini file, you must respect the ini syntax.
+Language files are ini files, it is necessary to respect the ini syntax.

 ## Default language
-IP Changer was compiled with the English language by default, no extra file is needed.
+IP Changer has been compiled with the default English language, no additional files are needed.

 ## Set the language
-To setup an language, you must create a `locale` folder in the same directory than the `ip_changer.exe` executable.
+To setup a language, you need to create a "local" directory in the same directory as the "ip_changer.exe" executable.

-Put in the `locale` folder a language file *(eg: FR.ini)* then open the `config.ini` file.
+Put a language file *(for example: FR.ini)* in the `locale` folder and open the `config.ini` file.
-If the `config.ini` file does not exist, create it near the `locale` folder.
+If the 'config.ini' file does not exist, make it next to the 'locale' folder.

 - :file_folder:/
   - :file_folder:locale/